Horní Hrad Castle: 20th century

 In World War II it was used by the Hitler Youth and it was also used for snake experiments – a snake from the genus of Coluber was set in the location to fight the adder and a kind of serum was developed there that Rommel used in Africa.
 After the war, it was confiscated by the state and the communists made it an accommodation for the uranium miners in Jáchymov, and then for a youth organisation.
 In 1958, it was condemned as not suitable for living and closed up.
 From that time onwards, it was constantly being ruined, partly by time, partly by vandals.

 Present

-In 2000 Pavel Palacký, a descendant of Czech historian František Palacký, bought the castle from the village of Krásný Les and started with its sanitation.
+In 2000 Pavel Palacký, a descendant of Czech historian František Palacký, bought the castle from the municipality of Krásný Les and started with its sanitation.